Marko Liias: State Senate

-In January 2014, the district state senator, Paull Shin, resigned due in part to a diagnosis of Alzheimer's disease.
-The Democratic precinct committee officers (PCOs) from the 21st district selected then- Rep. Liias as their sole nominee for the seat.
-Their choice was confirmed unanimously by the Snohomish County Council and Liias was sworn in as state senator on January 22, 2014.
+In January 2014, the district state senator, Paull Shin of the 21st Legislative District resigned following a diagnosis of Alzheimer's disease.
+The Democratic precinct committee officers (PCOs) of the district selected then-State Representative Marko Liias as their sole nominee to fill the vacancy.
+The Snohomish County Council unanimously confirmed the appointment, and Liias was sworn into the Washington State Senate on January 22, 2014.

+Since then, Liias has been elected to full terms in the Senate and is currently serving his third term following reelection in 2022.
+He serves as the chair of the Senate Transportation Committee and sits on the Agriculture, Water, Natural Resources & Parks Committee, Environment, Energy & Technology Committee, the Oral History Advisory Committee, and the Oregon-Washington Legislative Action Committee.

 Congressional candidate

 On August 2, 2011, Liias announced he would be a candidate in 2012 for the 1st district seat in the U.S. House held by Congressman Jay Inslee, who retired to mount a successful bid for governor.

 As a result of Washington's decennial redistricting process (and the addition of a tenth congressional district), Liias's home was moved out of the 1st congressional district.
 Liias responded by dropping his congressional campaign on December 29, 2011, and announcing he would seek re-election to the legislature in 2012.